-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 low production cost combined together made a winning combination, he

-said this while addressing a national conference on ‘Changing
+said while addressing a national conference here on ‘Changing Security

-Security in South Asia and Development of CPEC’.
-Islamabad Policy
+in South Asia and Development of CPEC’.
+Islamabad Policy Research

-Research Institute (IPRI) had organized the two-day Conference.
+Institute (IPRI) and Hanns Seidel Foundation organized the two-day conference.

-power shortage would be overcome which was the first prerequisite
+The minister said through various energy projects power shortage would be overcome, which was the first prerequisite of industrial development.

 “The present government has ensured generation of 10,000 MW

-electricity as compared to 16,000 MW which was generated during 66
+electricity as compared to 16,000 MW, which was generated during

 country,” Ahsan Iqbal, who is also Minister for Planning Development

-and Reforms said.
+and Reforms, said.

-“In the past, the country was facing 20 hour long electricity
+“In the past, the country was facing 20-hour long electricity

 shortages.
 Now electricity is available 20 hours a day.”